 Dr. Annette Langlois graduated from the Canadian Memorial Chiropractic College in 1987.
 At that time, she entered into practice in Brantford, Ontario.

-Dr. Annette completed the certification program in animal chiropractic from Options for Animals in 1998, became a member of the American Veterinary Chiropractic Association (AVCA) at that time and has maintaned an animal practice ever since.
+Dr. Annette completed the certification program in animal chiropractic from Options for Animals in 1998, became a member of the American Veterinary Chiropractic Association (AVCA), and has maintained an animal practice ever since.
 She has also completed some training in advanced neurology and is a co-founder and a co-director of the Veterinary Chiropractic Learning Centre.
 She is also a founding member of the College of Animal Chiropractors (CoAC).
 Dr. Langlois enjoys sharing her knowledge through public speaking and teaching with audiences ranging from the interested public to other professionals.

 Dr. Annette shares her life with her four-footed child Gypsy Rose.